earwig/copyvios/README.md

 This is a [copyright violation](https://en.wikipedia.org/wiki/WP:COPYVIO) detector running on [Wikimedia Labs](https://tools.wmflabs.org/copyvios).

-It works by searching the web for page content, or comparing an article to a specific URL.
+It can search the web for content similar to a given article, and graphically compare an article to a specific URL.

 Dependencies
 ============